derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-22/10/2023 16:14:30 : 3 Database Admins walked into a NoSQL bar.
+23/10/2023 16:15:25 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-If you put a million monkeys at a million keyboards, one of them will eventually write a Java program.
-The rest of them will write Perl.
+How many QAs does it take to change a lightbulb?
+They noticed that the room was dark.
+They don't fix problems, they find them.
 <!-- replace-with-joke ends -->